sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 - Reduce amount of time it takes to complete work items
 - Review existing processes and governance structure which lengthen process times
 - Identify issues and raise them to your manager or as Grassroots initiatives or proofs of concept
+ - CATS code for Grassroots (13671)
 - Automate repetitive manual tasks where possible, at the team and individual level
+- Reduction of technical debt

 ##### Learn